KabirSamsi/KabirSamsi/README.md

 For a more in-depth look at my professional background, visit my <a href="https://www.linkedin.com/in/kabir-samsi/" target="_blank">LinkedIn</a>.

 ## Experience
-- I research programming language theory, formal verification and computer architecture abstractions at <a href="https://capra.cs.cornell.edu/" target="_blank">CAPRA</a>, where I am fortunate to be advised by [Adrian Sampson](https://www.cs.cornell.edu/~asampson/) and [Anshuman Mohan](https://www.cs.cornell.edu/~amohan/).
+- I research programming language \& compiler design, formal verification computer architecture abstractions \& packet scheduling at <a href="https://capra.cs.cornell.edu/" target="_blank">CAPRA</a>, where I am fortunate to be advised by [Adrian Sampson](https://www.cs.cornell.edu/~asampson/) and [Anshuman Mohan](https://www.cs.cornell.edu/~amohan/).

-- I am a senior member, developer \& frontend lead on Cornell's <a href="https://www.cs.cornell.edu/projects/cms/cmsx/" target="_blank">CMSX</a> research \& project team, where I am fortunate to be advised by [Andrew Myers](https://www.cs.cornell.edu/andru/).
+- I am a core software engineer and full-stack developer on Cornell's <a href="https://www.cs.cornell.edu/projects/cms/cmsx/" target="_blank">CMSX</a> research \& project team, where I am fortunate to be advised by [Andrew Myers](https://www.cs.cornell.edu/andru/).

 - I have spent two years as Head Teaching Assistant of Cornell's [foundational course](https://cs3110.github.io/textbook/chapters/intro/3110.html) in functional programming, theoretical CS and advanced data structures.
 I priorly taught and assisted teaching at number of organizations and courses.